endrias34/FYS4150/src/Project-5/README.md

 ./a.out 10 0 10 0 1 0.000002  ->
 10 = spins, 0 = unordered, 10 = save every 10'th MC cycle,
 0 = Magnetization, 1 = all spins -1, 0.000002 = 0.00002% chance of not following the rule

+seventh argument is whether to apply boundary conditions or not

+# BOUNDARY
+./a.out 10 0 10 0 0.9 1 1  ->
+10 = spins, 0 = unordered, 10 = save every 10'th MC cycle,
+0 = Magnetization written out, 0.9 = 90% spins started with 1, 1 = following the rules, 1 = boundary conditions

+# NO BOUNDARY
+./a.out 10 0 10 0 0.9 1 0  ->
+10 = spins, 0 = unordered, 10 = save every 10'th MC cycle,
+0 = Magnetization written out, 0.9 = 90% spins started with 1, 1 = following the rules, 1 = boundary conditions